zettajs/zettajs.github.io/projects/_posts/2014-10-01-Share-A-Project.md

 > View the [icon reference](http://styleguide.thenextweb.com/ss-pika/documentation.html) to see the full list of 504 icons available, and the text used to create them.

-# Recipes versus Guides
+# Projects versus Guides

-Recipes differ from [Guides](/guides) in both length and complexity.
-Recipes are generally for longer and more complex topics while guides are a great place to put tangential information that is generally shorter and often relates to a topic covered in multiple recipies.
+Projects differ from [Guides](/guides) in both length and complexity.
+Projects are generally for longer and more complex topics while guides are a great place to put tangential information that is generally shorter and often relates to a topic covered in multiple recipies.
 This article is written as a guide because it is more like a reference doc than a step-by-step procedure.

 {::comment}

-For example, [IoT Security System](/recipes/2014/09/18/IoT-Security-System.html) recipe uses a BeagleBone Black for running zetta.
-That recipe links to the [Getting Started with BeagleBone Black](/guides/url.html) guide, rather than reiterating that setup process in the recipe.
+For example, [IoT Security System](/projects/2014/09/18/IoT-Security-System.html) project uses a BeagleBone Black for running zetta.
+That project links to the [Getting Started with BeagleBone Black](/guides/url.html) guide, rather than reiterating that setup process in the project.

 {:/comment}